What is Lucerne Tree?

 - Animals will stimulate fresh growth with their grazing.

-- Pruned branches provide excellent fodder when chipped and can be fed green and wet,or as dried fodder.
+- Pruned branches provide excellent fodder when chipped (read more about Chipped food) and it can be fed green and wet, or as dried fodder.

 Copyright © 2012 by Myles & Nadene Esterhuizen